CSC207-UofT/course-project-group-048/Phase 1+2/design_document.md

 ``LoginSystem loginSystem = new LoginSystem(this);``

-where ''this'' refers to the Activity Class the code was called in which is required by ``LoginSystem`` to access the database via (``MyDBHandler``).
+where ''this'' refers to the Activity Class the code was called in.
+This is required by ``LoginSystem`` to access the database via children of ``MyDBHandler``.

-Another code smell that was apparent in our program was a **Dispensable Duplicate Code** which was seen in the way the storage system for the users login data and the meal nutritional data was accessed.
-We initially had two Use Case classes ``MyDBHandler`` and ``MealDBHandler`` which had very similar methods to deal with two different databases which stored the user and meal information respectively.
-The only difference in the methods of these two Use Cases were the difference in the structures of the tables that stored the different types of data.
+Another example of a code smell that was refactored was **Dispensable Duplicate Code** in the way data was stored and accessed.
+We initially had two Use Case classes ``MyDBHandler`` and ``MealDBHandler`` which had very similar methods to deal with two different databases.
+These classes stored the user and meal information respectively and only differed in the structure of SQL tables.

-Refactoring this code was a bit challenging but we managed to fix it by having one parent class named ``MyDBHandler`` which handles the creation of one database which stores both the user login info and the meal nutritional info.
-These are stored in two different tables which are seperately accessed by the child classes of ``MyDBHandler`` namely ``LoginDataHandler`` and ``MealDataHandler``.
-Hence now we do not have to write duplicate code involved with creating two seperate databases when the same information could be stored in a single database.

-This also resulted in the change in dependency of the ``LoginSystem`` class from ``MyDBHandler`` to its child class ``LoginDataHandler`` which was responsible for parsing and retrieving the login information from the database.
+Refactoring this code was a bit challenging but we ended up creating a parent class ``MyDBHandler`` which handles the creation of a singular database (NutritionApp.db) that stores both the user login information and the meal nutritional information.
+These are stored in two different tables and seperately accessed by the children, namely ``LoginDataHandler`` and ``MealDataHandler``.
+This enabled a change in dependency of the ``LoginSystem`` class from ``MyDBHandler`` to its child class ``LoginDataHandler`` which was responsible for parsing and retrieving the login information from the database.
+Hence, the refactoring resulted in the avoidance of duplicate code and a dispensable secondary database.

-We have also ensured that the code for in accordance with the **Open/Closed Design Principle** for ``MealDataHandler`` such that no user of the app is able to change the data regarding the food items in the database.
-Therefore unlike ``LoginDataHandler``, the class ``MealDataHandler`` will be unable to edit any information present in the meal data once the database has been created.
-This wasn't what we had envisioned at the beginning of the term but due to a lack of time we weren't able to add features that would allow the user to add more options to their meal plan.
+We have also ensured that the code for in accordance with the **Open/Closed Design Principle** for ``MealDataHandler``.
+While no user of the app is able to change data containing food items in the database, a developer would be able to integrate such changes with the use of the ``MealDataHandler.addFood`` method.
+Therefore unlike ``LoginDataHandler``, the class ``MealDataHandler`` does not edit any information present in the meal data once the database has been created.
+This wasn't what we had planned at the beginning of the term but due to a lack of time we weren't able to add features that would allow the user to add more options to their meal plan.

 ### ``Meal Class``

-The Meal Class currently an attribute called "type" which denotes the type of the meal - Breakfast, Lunch, Dinner.
-Although we don't believe it directly violates any design principles, it contains the change preventer code smell.
-As a result, if we were to try and incorporate a new type, let's say "Snack", we would have change numerous components of the program; however, in comparison, if we were to make Breakfast, Lunch, and Dinner as subclasses of Meal, we could easily create a new class that extends Meal.
-This is something that we wanted to address, though we were bound by the deadline.
-We think this is something we would like to address if/when we pursue further development on this project.
+The Meal Class currently contains an attribute called "type" which denotes the type of the meal - breakfast, lunch, or dinner.
+This is a **Change Preventer** code smell that does not fully adhere to the **Open/Closed Principle** that we did not refactor.
+As a result, if we were to try and incorporate a new type (i.e. "Snack") we would have to change classes and bits of code.
+With more time, we would have improved this design by making ``Breakfast``, ``Lunch``, and ``Dinner`` subclasses of an abstract class ``Meal``.
+This would mean creating new Meals could be done using the **Factory Design Pattern**.

-### ``GitHub Features``
+## Design Patterns

+## GitHub Features
 In Phase 1 of our project, we decided to incorporate the Android Studio IDEA, which resulted in a conflict with our pre-existing code working in the Intelli-J IDEA.
 Consequently, we were unable to correctly upload our project onto GitHub - preventing us from collaborating effectively using the power of Version Control.
 Once we resolved this issue, we were able to create individual branches which were either working on particular features of the app, or tracking the Main branch.
 We also began incorporating GitHub Issues and Pull Requests to adequately communicate the issues we encountered within our code.
 This allowed us to be very specific with what Issues the Pull Requests were resolving.
 Further, we made an attempt to make use of GitHub Actions to run our tests automatically, however, we encountered an error when attempting to do so.
 With the limited time we had remaining, we were unable to troubleshoot the error and get the GitHub Actions to work correctly with out tests.

-### ``Design Pattern``

-### ``Code Style, Organization, and Documentation``
+## Code Style, Organization, and Documentation

-### ``Functionality``

-### ``Testing``
+## Functionality

+## Testing